saifldce/Typescript/frontend/README.md

 ### `npx create-react-app my-app --template typescript`

-This project was bootstrapped with [Create React App](https://github.com/saifldce/Typescript).

 ### Create .env File

 You will find a example.env file in the home directory.
 Paste the contents of that into a file named .env in the same directory.
 Fill in the variables to fit your application